binlecode/example-todo-flask-mvc/README.md

 arm64.
 The docker images in docker hub can be deployed to a remote server such as a kubetnetes cluster.

+Use `latest` version tag for the image to push to dockerhub.

 ```sh
 # check docker buildx builder instances
 docker buildx ls